givingjar/blog.givingjar.org/_posts/2016-03-09-progress-report-7.md

 ## Thanks {#thanks}

-Thanks to Missy for inviting me to the Lansing Rotary, introducing me to new charities, and sharing the Happendance story with me!
+Thanks to Missy for introducing me to new charities and sharing the Happendance story!

-Much appreciation goes to the Surge.sh and Jekyll communities for helping identify issues found in that third party software.
+Much appreciation goes to the Surge.sh and Jekyll communities for helping confirms issues in their software.

 Thank you to all of the new friends on social media: